yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 .

-# # RULE 10: When two actions occurred in past, the action which happened earlier is denoted
+# RULE 10: When two actions occurred in past, the action which happened earlier is denoted

 by using Past Perfect Tense and the action which happened later is denoted by using
 Simple Past Tense.

-## Examples
+Examples:-
 He had finished the work after we had met him.
 [Incorrect]
 He finished the work after we had met